PlanetDogeCodes/EaglerXPaper/README.md

 ## Installation

 1. Download `EaglerXPaper.jar`
-2. Place in your Paper 1.21.x server's `plugins/` folder
+2. Place in your Paper 1.21.x server's `plugins/` folder along with [ViaVersion](https://hangar.papermc.io/ViaVersion/ViaVersion/versions), [ViaBackwards](https://hangar.papermc.io/ViaVersion/ViaBackwards/versions), and [ViaRewind](https://hangar.papermc.io/ViaVersion/ViaRewind/versions).
 3. Start the server — config files generate in `plugins/EaglercraftXServer/`
 4. OPTIONAL (only needed if you use BungeeCord or Velocity) — Configure your reverse proxy / tunnel.
 See [the regular EaglerXServer setup guide](https://github.com/lax1dude/eaglerxserver/blob/main/CONFIG.md) for details.
 5. Connect with an Eaglercraft client to `ws://yourserver:25565/` (or `wss://` if using a reverse proxy such as Caddy, Nginx, or EaglerXServer's built-in TLS)